 Employers must give first priority for an offer to qualified employees, in order of seniority, who held the same position, or a similar position, when they were laid off.
 A position is “similar” to another position if it is in the same department/area and requires comparable skills and duties.

 If there is no employee who held the same or similar position at the time of lay off, or none of these employees accept an offer, then the Employer must offer the position to laid off employees, in order of seniority, who can become qualified with the same training that would be provided to a new employee.

 If a laid off employee formerly held a position that required comparable (or greater) professional and educational qualifications, that employee likely can be trained for the new position and should receive an offer.
 Especially for entry-level positions, many former employees will be able to perform a variety of positions at a hotel or event center even if they did not previously perform that specific job.

 Employers may not hire outside the pool of qualified, laid-off employees unless and until no qualified, laid-off employee accepts an offer for that position.
 Employers may make simultaneous, conditional offers.

-For all of the fine print, read the ordinance text here: Hospitality Worker Right to Recall ordinance
+For details, read the Hospitality Worker Right to Recall ordinance in LIMs.